EvanHuang7/ai-tools/README.md

 docker ps
 ```

-TODO: fix unhealthy pod issue in cluster by checking the all Deployment.ymal files

 ## <a name="deploy-app-with-docker-swarm-in-gce">☁️ Free: Deploy App with 🐳🐳 Docker Swarm 🐳🐳 in GCE VM (GCP)</a>

 Deploy app as Docker services that manage tasks (containers) via Docker Swarm (Use more VM CPU and memory than docker-compose file beucase running Docker Swarm orchestrator use around 200MB memory)